RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 in Java is very hierarchical.
 The *full* name of the Scanner class is really ``java.util.Scanner``.
 You can think of this name as having two
-parts: The first part ``java.util`` is called the **package** and the last part is the class.
+parts: The first part ``java.util`` is called the **package** and the last part is the **class**.
 We’ll talk more about the class naming system a bit later.
 The second important difference is that it is the Java class loader’s responsibility to load classes into memory, not the import statement’s.